Name handling utilities for person and organisation names. This module contains a large (and growing)

 Args:

-query (List[NamePart]): The name parts of the query.
+left (List[NamePart]): The name parts of the first name.

-result (List[NamePart]): The name parts of the result.
+right (List[NamePart]): The name parts of the second name.

 Returns: